MeerMusik/LinuxScripts/README.md

 1. swig Website: http://www.swig.org/

 Infos:
-1. You should use the prebuilt Binaries provided by your Distribution
+1. If you do not have a specific use case to build a customized Compiler, you should use the prebuilt Binaries provided by your Distribution.
+It is much less hassle, you will save a lot if time and keep your frustation Level to a minimum.
-2. If there are none: You can use the LLVM prebuilt Binaries from https://releases.llvm.org/
+2. If there are no prebuilt Binaries for your Distribution: You can use the LLVM prebuilt Binaries from https://releases.llvm.org/
 3. General Documentation: https://llvm.org/docs/
 4. How to build Clang/LLVM: Basic starting Guide: https://clang.llvm.org/get_started.html